joker3serri/Bit/docs/extension-status.md

 To achieve this, the extension injects a script in each tab (this script is called a content script, and is located in `src/content/appInfo.ts`).
-This script adds an event listener on the `document` for the event `check-cozy-extension-status`.
+This script adds an event listener on the `document` for the event `cozy.passwordextension.check-status`.
 Here, it's important to have in mind that the `document` is the same for the script and the app.
 When an event is received, the script will send a message to the extension's main background (`src/backgound/main.background.ts`), which will check if the extension is currently authenticated or not and responds to the message with `installed` if it's not authenticated, or `connected` if it's authenticated.
 The script will then get the response and trigger an event on the `document` :

-* `cozy-extension-connected`: when the extension is connected
+* `cozy.passwordextension.connected`: when the extension is connected
-* `cozy-extension-installed`: when the extension is not connected
+* `cozy.passwordextension.installed`: when the extension is not connected

 The app is then able to listen to these events and do what it wants when it receives one of them.